tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

 Keep in mind that when chaining promises and one of the promise gets rejected, it will terminate the rest of the chain.
 That is why the last two console logs never run.

 `catch` operator does not always have to be at the very end.
-It could be in the middle of the chain and it will catch the errors in the chain so far.
+It could be in the middle of the chain and catch the chain's errors so far.

 ```javascript
 const waitForMe = function (name) {